riya1067/finance_tracker/README.txt

-1.First Install Python,MYSQL,VSCode
-2.Install All Modules Imported in flaskapp.py
-3.Create A Databse In Mysql Called expense_tracker, and Create A Table Called posts 4.Create these columns- a.id(int,primary key,auto_increment) b.category(varchar(50))
+1.Make Sure Youve Installed All Modules Imported in flaskapp.py 2.Create A Databse In Mysql Called expense_tracker, and Create A Table Called posts 3.Create these columns- a.id(int,primary key,auto_increment) b.category(varchar(50)) c.content(varchar(50))
- c.content(varchar(50))
  d.amount(decimal(10,2))
  e.date_added(date)
-5.Copy Paste All The Code Here Into Their Respective Files(main file->Expense_Tracker, within that the static,templates folders with their respective files then the flaskapp.py)
+4.Download/Pull All The Code Here Into Their Respective Files(main file->Expense_Tracker, within that the static,templates folders with their respective files then the flaskapp.py)
-6.Open Terminal/cmd.exe/powershell with the file and run this ->>> export FLASK_APP as flaskapp.py && flask run(terminal), set FLASK_APP=flaskapp.py (newline) flask run (cmd)